-Company goal: to lower the percentage of unsatisfied customers by 30 percent
+Company goal: Reduce the percentage of unsatisfied customers by 30%

-Employee goal: boost settled complaints by 15 percent during a specified period
+Individual goal: Boost settled complaints by 15% during a specified period

-Employee KPI: of the issues you deal with personally, measure the percentage of satisfied complaint resolutions vs. unsatisfied complain resolutions
+Individual KPI: Reduce percentage of satisfied complaint resolutions vs. unsatisfied complaint resolutions

 KPIs can help you plot career objectives by setting short and long-term development goals, too.
 Short-term KPIs might be daily or even hourly, such as how long it took you to complete a particular task.
 These are real-time indicators of your performance and ability to meet deadlines.
 Long-term KPIs track career goals over months or a year and help guide your progress.